 What may be considered reasonable depends on the circumstances of everyone affected by the sale.

 A for sale sign can be put up at the property unless the tenant can demonstrate that it would interfere with their reasonable peace, comfort or privacy.

 The landlord may take photographs or video footage to advertise a property for sale.
 The tenant can refuse to have their personal possessions photographed or videoed.
-A photograph of an area not identifying the tenant's possessions is acceptable - eg bathroom.
+A photograph of an area not identifying the tenant's possessions is acceptable.

 Ending a lease because of the sale

-How and when the landlord can ask a tenant to leave the tenancy will depend on the lease agreement signed at the start of the tenancy.
+How and when the landlord can ask a tenant to leave, will depend on the lease agreement signed at the start of the tenancy.

-For a periodic lease agreement if a contract of sale has not been signed the landlord can give the tenant 90 days' written notice to end a periodic lease agreement to end the lease.
+If a contract of sale has not been signed the landlord can give the tenant at least 90 days' written notice to end a periodic lease agreement for no reason.

 Buying a rental property